-This procedure details the process for submitting an Application to Carry Out Work on Heritage Place or Object (work approval application) to the Chief Executive Officer of the Department of Lands, Planning and the Environment.
+This procedure details the process for submitting an Application to Carry Out Work on Heritage Place or Object (work approval application) to the Director of the Heritage Branch.

 Scope

 This procedure is applicable prior to all activities conducted by Project personnel that will have an impact on identified historic or Aboriginal cultural heritage items during the construction, operation and decommissioning phases of the Project.